Last Updated on

 Support Your Thoughts

 After you have written a post, curate some content that will support your main views.
-You will increase the value of your posts by including valuable content from well-known writers that supports your points and opinions.
+You will increase the value of your posts by including valuable content from well-known writers that support your points and opinions.

 Answer Your Audience’s Questions

 One of the best ways to build trust with your audience is by helping them with problems they have.
-Curating content is an excellent way address your readers concerns and questions.
+Curating content is an excellent way to address your readers concerns and questions.
 For example, if your niche is about oil painting, you could curate content about supplies, caring for supplies, canvas size, and product brands.

 You could also include posts about how to frame art, how to protect your artwork, and what colors work well together in a room.

 These examples will answer questions for your artist readers and collectors.